 The Together Story

 In the summer of 1999 a new professional sports team came to Akron.
-The Akron Racers was born under the ownership and direction of Joey Arrietta, a longtime women's softball coach and player.
+The Racers were born under the ownership and direction of Joey Arrietta, a longtime women's softball coach and player.
 The Racers joined the new, developing Women's Professional Fastpitch Softball League of seven teams and quickly became a force to be reckoned with in this new professional sport.

 The Racers home field is the newly renovated Firestone Stadium - home for many years of the Akron industrial softball leagues.
 The City of Akron recognized the potential of Firestone Stadium as a site for the newly formed team and provided the necessary support to bring the stadium up to professional standards.
 Today the facility is among the best in the league.
 The Racers became involved in many aspects of women's softball including hosting several college team events and local school tournaments.
 The Racers have become a part of the sports fabric of the greater Akron community.